simonambridge/RTFAP2/TransactionHandlers/README.md

 ## Creating and Consuming Transactions

 Based on an original creation by Cary Bourgeois.
-I'll use Cary's original description here as the underlying functionality is unchanged.

 This project consists of two elements: